chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Requirements
 -----------------------------------------------------
-In this section, you will use a wrapper around the `Supermarket omnibus cookbook <https://supermarket.chef.io/cookbooks/supermarket-omnibus-cookbook>`__ to install private Supermarket.
+In this section, you will use a wrapper around the `supermarket-omnibus-cookbook <https://supermarket.chef.io/cookbooks/supermarket-omnibus-cookbook>`__ to install private Supermarket.
 The Supermarket omnibus cookbook depends upon the following cookbooks:

 * `chef-ingredient <https://supermarket.chef.io/cookbooks/chef-ingredient>`_
 * `hostsfile <https://supermarket.chef.io/cookbooks/hostsfile>`_